google/rubik/README.md

 ## How it Works?

-The Problem
+### The Problem

 When uploading new offers on Merchant Center, the Main Image may contain logos, additional text or any other component that will reprove the offer on the near future and can be fixed by a new upload (Please see: https://support.google.com/merchants/answer/6101131?hl=en).

-How to Avoid this Problem
+### How to Avoid this Problem

-Every Offer need to follow Merchant Center Guidelines to have a better long-term performance: https://support.google.com/merchants/answer/6324350?hl=en#:~:text=We%20recommend%20images%20of%20at%20least%20800%20x%20800%20pixels.&text=Frame%20your%20product%20in%20the,%25%2C%20of%20the%20full%20image.
+Every Offer need to follow Merchant Center Guidelines to have a better long-term performance: [Merchant Center Guidelines](https://support.google.com/merchants/answer/6324350?hl=en#:~:text=We%20recommend%20images%20of%20at%20least%20800%20x%20800%20pixels.&text=Frame%20your%20product%20in%20the,%25%2C%20of%20the%20full%20image).

-Rubik
+### Rubik

 Rubik aims to resolve "The Problem" by selecting reproved offers by image and re-inserting them on Merchant Center automatically.